minamijoyo/tfmigrate/README.md

 ## Getting Started

 As you know, terraform state operations are dangerous if you don't understand what you are actually doing.
 If I were you, I wouldn't use a new tool in production from the start.
-So, we recommended to play an example sandbox environment first, which is safe to run terraform state command without any credentials.
+So, we recommend you to play an example sandbox environment first, which is safe to run terraform state command without any credentials.
 The sandbox environment mocks the AWS API with `localstack` and doesn't actually create any resources.
 So you can safely run the `tfmigrate` and `terraform` commands, and easily understand how the tfmigrate works.

 Build a sandbox environment with docker-compose and run bash: